woojoo666/arcana-notes/notes9.md

 * that way if say, a client shuts down, the changes made by that client will still persist
 * perhaps we need a persistent timeline of all events, history
 * immutable as well
-* mentioned in the sections "Timeless" and "Block chain timestamps"
+* mentioned in the sections "Timeless" and "Block chain timestamps" and "State Variables - Mechanics and Persistence"

 * but that's not exactly it
 * events can be predictable